bedware/.dotfiles/README.md

-# General description
+# Description
-This is my branch for Windows dotfiles
+This is my dotfiles for Windows + WSL